![]() |

 empty commit will be created.

---pathspec-from-file=<file> Pathspec is passed in <file> instead of
+--pathspec-from-file=<file> Pass pathspec in <file> instead of

 commandline args.
 If <file> is exactly - then standard

 input is used.
-Pathspec elements are separated by LF or CR/LF.
-Pathspec
+Pathspec elements are separated by LF or

-core.quotePath (see git-config(1)).
-See also
+configuration variable core.quotePath (see git-config(1)).
+See

---pathspec-file-nul and global --literal-pathspecs.
+also --pathspec-file-nul and global --literal-pathspecs.

 --pathspec-file-nul Only meaningful with --pathspec-from-file.

-Pathspec elements are separated with NUL character and all other characters
+Pathspec elements are separated with NUL character and all other

-are taken literally (including newlines and quotes).
+characters are taken literally (including newlines and quotes).

 -u[<mode>], --untracked-files[=<mode>] Show untracked files.

-The mode parameter is optional (defaults to all), and is used to specify the handling of untracked files; when -u is not used, the default is normal, i.e. show untracked files and directories.
-The possible options are: •no - Show no untracked files
+The <mode> parameter is optional (defaults to all), and is used to specify the handling of untracked files; when -u is not used, the default is normal, i.e. show untracked files and directories.
+The possible options are: no Show no untracked files

-•normal - Shows untracked files and
+normal Shows untracked files and directories

-•all - Also shows individual files in
+all Also shows individual files in untracked

-untracked directories.
+directories.

-will not be a part of the commit message.
+not be a part of the commit message.
 See the commit.verbose

 configuration variable in git-config(1).